mrdja026/clone-gpt/README.md

 ### Manual MCP Server Setup

-The integration requires the `hello_world_mpc` server, which should be located at:
+The integration uses the `hello_world_mcp` server, located at:

 ```
-../hello_world_mpc/src/server.js
+../hello_world_mcp/src/server.js
 ```

-Configure environment variables for the MCP server by creating a `.env` file in the `hello_world_mpc` directory:
+Configure environment variables for the MCP server by creating a `.env` file in the `hello_world_mcp` directory:

 ```
 # JIRA Configuration